-- · The English, Mathematics, Science and History learning areas are delivered according to the Australian Curriculum.
+- The English, Mathematics, Science, History and Geography learning areas are delivered according to the Australian Curriculum.
 The General Capabilities are embedded in these learning experiences.
 These are: literacy, numeracy, ICT, critical and creative thinking, personal and social capability, ethical behaviour and intercultural understanding.
-The cross-curriculum priorities (Aboriginal and Torres Strait Islander histories and cultures, Asia and Australia"s engagement with Asia and Sustainability) are valued and evident in learning experiences. - · Studies of Society and Environment, Technology, The Arts, Health and Physical Education are delivered in alignment with the Queensland Curriculum.
-While these curriculum areas are taught independently, many learning outcomes for students are achieved through an integrated approach to curriculum delivery. - \cdot In 2013 we continued to offer AUSLAN as a Language Other Than English. - · Domensions of Teaching and Learning provided the basis of the Kingston pedagogical frameowrk.
-It is also provides the best in instructional strategies, a structure for planning curriculum and assessment .
-A major focus for differentiation in 2013 was the development of personal learning targets for all students. - · Teachers continue to implement the ITC Higher Order Thinking strategies to differentiate within their classrooms.
-Students developed their targets and displayed these on their learning crowns for Reading, Number, Science and Social Skills. - · Excursions are organised to complement selected units of student work. - · A range of physical education activities are offered.
+The cross-curriculum priorities (Aboriginal and Torres Strait Islander histories and cultures, Asia and Australia's engagement with Asia and Sustainability) are valued and evident in learning experiences. - Technology, The Arts, Health and Physical Education are delivered in alignment with the Queensland Curriculum.
+While these curriculum areas are taught independently, many learning outcomes for students are achieved through an integrated approach to curriculum delivery. - In 2014 we continued to offer AUSLAN as a Language Other Than English. - Dimensions of Teaching and Learning provided the basis of the Kingston pedagogical framework.
+It is also provides the best in instructional strategies, a structure for planning curriculum and assessment.
+A major focus for differentiation in 2014 was the development of personal learning goals for all students. - Excursions are organised to complement selected units of student work. - A range of physical education activities are offered.
 Students participate in weekly formal physical education lessons as well as a variety of physical activities on a daily basis.
 Senior students play a number of different sports and participate in a range of sporting competitions.
-School athletics, cross country and swimming carnivals focus on participation and skills development. - · A range of intervention and support programmes are implemented to address students' individual needs. - · Community involvement in the celebration of student learning including culminating activities for units of work and special school events such as National Literacy Numeracy Week, Science Week and Performing Arts and cultural celebrations.
+School athletics, cross country and swimming carnivals focus on participation and skills development. - •A range of intervention programs, including support and extension programs are implemented to address students' individual needs. - Community involvement in the celebration of student learning including culminating activities for units of work and special school events such as National Literacy and Numeracy Week, Science Week and Performing Arts and cultural celebrations.